 - Yamada Asaemon is the Shogun's sword-tester, and is thought to be the only swordsman in Japan who can match Ogami.
 He goes up against Ogami, and is only defeated because Retsudo secretly tampered with his sword.
 The creators later made a spin-off starring Asaemon, Samurai Executioner.

 - Oyuki from Lady Snowblood, is a Master Swordswoman who uses a short sword concealed in a parasol.

 - Hattori Hanzo in Path Of The Assassin, in addition to his Ninjutsu skills.

 - Goemon Ishikawa of Lupin III.
 His demonstrations of Implausible Fencing Powers pretty much fit into every category, and it would actually be shorter to list the things he hasn't managed to cut in half.
-His fighting skills are nothing to sneeze at either.
+His fighting skills without the sword are nothing to sneeze at either.

 - Kyo Kara Maoh:

 - Conrad is the 'best swordsman in Shin Makoku' and turns out to have an international reputation; he takes after his father, Dan Hiri, who was a widely known master in his day.
 Gunter, who is easily taken for a Squishy Wizard, turns out to be amazing with a blade as well.
 (Yuuri has still never seen him fight.)

 - In season three we learn Gunter trained Conrad—in his adolescence (i.e. maybe fifty years old?) he was getting to be cocky and bitter due to his social isolation and genius, and Gunter, who was still teaching back then, handed him his ass to show how much he still had to learn.
 Their only battle during show-time (probably best fight in the series) was inconclusive, since Conrad had a separate agenda and ran away at the first opportunity he could make.